Publications and manuscripts

 Most of the published material available here is in manuscript form but corresponds to the published version in terms of content.
 Please feel free to contact me if there is any work of mine that you cannot access online.

-de Swart, Henriëtte, Louise McNally, and Veronika Richtarcikova. submitted.
+de Swart, Henriëtte, Louise McNally, and Veronika Richtarcikova.
+2017.
 Reference to and via properties: A cross-linguistic perspective.
 Proceedings from the 52nd Annual Meeting of the Chicago Linguistic Society.

 McNally, Louise & Gemma Boleda.
 2017.
 Conceptual vs. Referential Affordance in Concept Composition.
 Yoad Winter & James Hampton (eds.), Compositionality and Concepts in Linguistics and Psychology.
-Springer, Dordrecht.
-Note: Revised version, December 2016.
+Springer, Dordrecht, 245-267.

 McNally, Louise.
 2017.
 Kinds, descriptions of kinds, concepts, and distributions.
 Kata Balogh and Wiebke Petersen (eds.), Bridging Formal and Conceptual Semantics.
 Selected Papers of BRIDGE-14. dup, Düsseldorf, 39-61.